My senior always says to me that “read the section as it is, understand as it is and express the section as it is”.

 Now,

-The words ‘any court’ present in section 301 Cr.P.C are absent in section 302 Cr.P.C and stipulates only Magistrate’s court.
+The words ‘any court’ present in section 301 Cr.P.C are absent in section 302 Cr.P.C and stipulate only Magistrate’s court.
 Hence, section 302 Cr.P.C specifically applies only to ‘Magistrate’ court.
-In addition to this, section 225 Cr.P.C bans the appearance of the private person through a private lawyer.
-Therefore, the private person who is the victim or de-facto complainant can Assist the court under section 302(2) Cr.P.C in all the Magistrate courts but not in Sessions court instead they can Assist the Prosecution as per section 301(2) Cr.P.C.
+In addition to this, section 225 Cr.P.C bans the appearance of a private person through a private lawyer before the Sessions/District court.
+Therefore, the private person who is the victim or de-facto complainant can Assist the court under section 302(2) Cr.P.C in all the Magistrate courts but not in Sessions court instead they can Assist the Prosecution under section 301(2) Cr.P.C.

 When writing the Code of Criminal Procedure, the draftsmen have considered the importance of private persons also to conduct the prosecution who has initiated the proceeding through a complaint (see: sections 2(d) r/w 190(1)(a) Cr.P.C).
 To identify the same, it is apparent that the draftsmen have inserted section 302(2) Cr.P.C which reads as follows: